Danny Boy and Other Songs I Love to Sing

 Danny Boy and Other Songs I Love to Sing is the eighth studio album by American pop singer Andy Williams.
 It was released in early 1962 by Columbia Records.
 This was his first project after leaving Cadence Records, where his albums each had a specific theme.
 Additionally, it was his first in a series of LPs that covered songs established on stage, screen, and other hits from the pop chart and the Great American Songbook.
 This trend would not be interrupted until his 1966 album, The Shadow of Your Smile, hinted at a shift toward contemporary material with its inclusion of songs first recorded by the Beatles.

 The album debuted on Billboard magazine's Top LP's chart in the issue dated March 3, 1962.
 It stayed around for 36 weeks, peaking at number 19.
-It debuted on the Cashbox albums chart in the issue dated April 7, 1962, and remained on the chart for a total of four weeks, peaking at number 42.
+It debuted on the Cashbox albums chart in the issue dated April 7, 1962, and remained on the chart for a total of six weeks, peaking at number 42.

 The single, "Danny Boy", debuted on the Billboard Hot 100 chart in the issue dated October 30, 1961, and reached number 64 during its six-week stay.
 On Billboard's Easy Listening chart, it peaked at number 15. and number 78 on the Cashbox singles chart during its six weeks there.

 The album was released on compact disc by Sony Music Distribution on May 15, 2001, as tracks 1 through 12 on a pairing of two albums on one CD with tracks 13 through 24 consisting of Williams's Columbia album from April 1962, Moon River and Other Great Movie Themes.
 It was released as one of two albums on one CD by Collectables Records on February 5, 2002, along with Williams's Columbia album from January 1964, The Wonderful World of Andy Williams.
 Collectibles included the CD in a 2002 box set entitled Classic Album Collection, Vol. 2, which contained 15 of his studio albums and two compilations.